On this page:

 EDIT -- open the result file hy in the chosen external editor (by default notepad.exe).

-COPY -- copy the content of the result file hy to the Windows clipboard (previous content of clipboard will be overwritten).
+COPY -- copy the content of the result file hy to the Windows clipboard (previous content of the clipboard will be overwritten).
+Not allowed in buffer mode.

 COPYALL ON -- turn copy to clipboard mode on, all results will be copied to the clipboard (each time overwriting the previous content).